Oregon

 Legislative Status

 Deferred until 2027.
-Short session adjourned without action.
+Short session adjourned without action on HB 4080.
+Sponsors plan to reintroduce in the 2027 regular session.

 Sponsored by: Rep. Maxine Dexter